JonasWu-1017/crawler/README.md

 # About crawler
-inut a website then it will try to get the screenshot, title, description, and body of the website.
+enter a website then it will try to get the screenshot, title, description, and body of the website.

 # Prepare
 ```